Augustus Washington: Move to Liberia

-Washington made the decision in 1852 to leave his home in Hartford, Connecticut, to emigrate to Liberia in West Africa.
+Washington made the decision in 1852 to leave his home in Hartford to emigrate to Liberia in West Africa.
 It took him a year to raise the funds to travel, and he moved in 1853 with his wife, Cordelia, and their two small children.
 He wanted to move to Liberia to join thousands of other African Americans in leaving the United States to start a new free black nation in Africa where they would no longer be discriminated against and would enjoy equal rights.
 The American Colonization Society started the process of moving African Americans to Liberia to help fund the colony.
 While Washington's intentions were to pave the way for a colony made by and for African Americans, the whole movement was still framed within a colonial context and Washington himself viewed the native Africans who were already living in Liberia as "heathen inhabitants" who would appreciate the African-American colonizers for bringing with them civilization and Western religion.

 Washington opened a daguerrean studio in the Liberian capital Monrovia in 1853 and also traveled to the neighboring countries Sierra Leone, Gambia and Senegal.
 His daguerreotypes came at a vital moment for the Liberian nation as they were a visible way to document the progress of the colony not only for the Liberians but also to create an image of the colony for Western audiences.
 Many of his daguerreotypes were even commissioned by the American Colonization Society to provide images that would be vital for presenting an idealized image of the nation to the men and women in the United States weighing the merits of recolonization in Africa.
 Washington's Liberian portraits are of meticulously-posed elite members of the Liberian colony and focus on showing off the grooming, clothing, decoration and self-possession of his upper- and middle-class subjects.

 In addition to photographing members of the Liberian upper and middle classes, Washington also photographed many of Liberia's political leaders.
 These include likenesses of President Stephen Allen Benson, Vice President Beverly Page Yates, Senate chaplain Reverend Philip Coker, a number of senators, as well as the secretary, clerk, and sergeant-at-arms of the Senate.
 The items placed in these portraits all held symbolic value for the representation of the Liberian politicians, from the papers found on desks in the foreground to the expensive material of the desks themselves.
 These were all meant to boost the public's view of the legitimacy of the new Liberian government.

 While his photography was extremely important to crafting an image of a new African colony, it was just that, an image.
 Instead of depicting the reality of the colony, Washington's portraits present and highlight an idealized vision of the colony, with highly constructed false representations.
 As Shawn Michelle Smith points out in the journal article '"Augustus Washington Looks to Liberia", Washington's portraits "project a nation yet to come", and serve to double the vision of his work.